Highworth: Culture and community

+Media

+Local news and television programmes are provided by BBC South and BBC West on BBC One, and by ITV Meridian and ITV West Country on ITV1.
+Television signals can be received from either the Oxford or Mendip TV transmitters.

+Local radio stations are BBC Radio Wiltshire on 103.6 FM, Heart West on 97.2 FM, Greatest Hits Radio South West (formerly Sam FM) on 107.7 and Swindon 105.5, a community based radio station, broadcasts from its studios in Swindon on 105.5 FM.

+The Swindon Advertiser and Gazette and Herald are the local newspapers that serve the town.

 Sport

 Highworth Town F.C. is a Non-League football club that plays at the Elms Recreation Ground.

 Highworth Cricket Club are in the Wiltshire County Cricket League and South Gloucestershire and Wiltshire Village League (Sundays).
 The club play at the Elms Recreation Ground.

 Public services

 Highworth was first recorded as a post town in 1673.
 From 1835 to 1839 there was a Penny Post between Highworth and Cold Harbour, a village on the Swindon – Cirencester road near Broad Blunsdon.
 Mrs Mabel Stranks, who was postmistress here in the Second World War, was a key contact for members of the Auxiliary Units, a resistance organisation.
 A memorial plaque on the wall of the former post office records her contribution.